mhazaa/shapeshifter.js/README.md

 - As of now, the SVGs need to consist of polygons.
 I'm planning to implement the ability for shapeshifter.js to take other SVGs that have paths, rects etc. But as of now, it only works with polygons.

-- Make sure to set the display on the svg to none.
-We're not going to display the SVG directly in the DOM.
-We're just taking the svg and polygon attributes and displaying them on a JavaScript canvas.
+- Make sure to set the display on the SVGs to none.
+We're not going to display them directly in the DOM.
+We're just taking the SVG and polygon attributes and displaying them on a JavaScript canvas.

 - Notice how every polygon has a fill value.
 If it doesn't shapeshifter.js will default to black.